open-ephys/bonsai-onix1-docs/articles/hardware/rhs2116/rhs2116-stimulate.md

 <xref:System.Double> to <xref:OpenEphys.Onix1.Rhs2116StimulusTrigger> anytime it receives an item in
 its upstream sequence.

+When `Rhs2116StimulusTrigger` receives a double, a two-part sequence is triggered:
+- A delay indicated by the value of the double in units of microseconds (i.e., if the double is equal to zero, there is no delay)
+- The stimulus waveform as configured in the [Headstage RHS2116 GUI](xref:rhs2116_gui)

-When `Rhs2116StimulusTrigger` receives a double from the upstream sequence, a stimulus waveform is triggered.
-Its DeviceName property is set to "HeadstageRhs2116/StimulusTrigger" to link this operator to the Rhs2116s on the Headstage Rhs2116.
-[Open the Headstage RHS2116 GUI](xref:rhs2116_gui) to edit the stimulus waveform.
+`Rhs2116StimulusTrigger`'s DeviceName property is set to "HeadstageRhs2116/StimulusTrigger" to link this operator to the Rhs2116 devices on the Headstage Rhs2116.

 > [!TIP]
 > For more details about configuring the Rhs2116 and its stimulation capabilities, read the